How to use Client Portal

 - Impact of change — for Change requests, forms often provide a scale or options (from very large, organization-wide impact down to small, limited impact).
 Pick the option that best matches your assessment.

-After you click Submit, the request enters the workflow; you then work with it through the portal and email — see below.
+After you submit, the request enters the workflow; you then work with it in Client Portal and, depending on settings, by email — see below.

 Email notifications

-For each request, you may receive emails when something changes: status updates, assignee changes, or new comments from the team or from you.
+For each request, you may receive emails when something changes: status updates or new comments from the team or from you.

 How to find your requests

-- In the portal, open the request list (often a Requests page or panel).
-It usually shows requests in different states: new, in progress, closed.
+- After sign-in, open the request list — it shows requests in different states: new, in progress, closed.

-- Sort the list or filter by status and request type to find a specific ticket when you have many.
+- Use filters or sorting by status and type when you need to find a specific request among many.

 Working with an open request

-- view activity (timeline of changes and comments);
+- view history (timeline of changes and comments);

 How to view activity history

-Open the request from the list (click it).
-On the request page, find Activity: there you see status changes and comments from support and your replies.
+Open the request from the list.
+On the request page, find history or comments: there you see status changes and messages from support and your replies.

 How to add comments

-If the request is no longer relevant (the issue went away or was solved another way), leave a comment and ask the team to close the request (status update).
-After closure, you may be asked to rate the resolution; the invitation sometimes arrives in a separate email when the work on the ticket is finished.
+If the request is no longer relevant (the issue went away or was solved another way), leave a comment and ask the team to close the request.
+After closure, you may be asked to rate the resolution.

 Summary

-In short: choose the right request type, write a clear summary and detailed description, add attachments and urgency context when it helps — that lets the team act faster with fewer clarification loops.
+In short: sign in to Client Portal, choose the right request type, write a clear summary and detailed description, add attachments and urgency context when it helps — that lets the team act faster with fewer clarification loops.
 For how to use the product in the UI, start with the ConnectiveOne documentation.
-If you cannot find an answer there, open a request in the support portal or contact your organization’s administrator.
+If you cannot find an answer there, create a request in Client Portal or contact your organization’s administrator.